m-ghiringhelli/fetch-api-day-3/README.md

 If you work on more than one feature at a time, you are guaranteed to multiply your bugs and your anxiety.

+## Plan to Fetch and Render

+1. Initialize files, create app.js
+2. Checkout to branch to continue working.
+3. Make a plan (hi plan!
+It's me!)
+4. Create API template
+5. Create API fetching function
+6. Grab template to use in app.js
+7. Create function to render data from API
+8. Create eventlistener to change state on user interaction
+9. Create selector to switch between APIs
+10. Steps 5 - 8 for new API
+11. Pull Request and submit

 ## Making a plan

 1. **Make a drawing of your app.
 Simple "wireframes"**